Billionaire Profile

 Early Life

 Blairo Borges Maggi was born on May 29, 1956, in Torres, Rio Grande do Sul, Brazil.
-He is the son of André Maggi, who founded the Amaggi Group.
-Blairo graduated from the Federal University of Paraná with a degree in agronomy.
-His family had a background in agricultural production, and his early life was shaped by the agricultural sector.
+He is the son of Andre Maggi, who founded the Amaggi Group.
+Maggi earned a degree in agronomy from the Federal University of Paraná, which laid the groundwork for his career in the agricultural sector.

 Rise to Success